IstvanSzabo/MDAudioPlayerController/README.markdown

 Features
 --------

-- Reads ID3 tags from MP3s
+* Reads ID3 tags from MP3s
-- Displays track list
+* Displays track list
+* Multiple tracks
-- Scrubbing
+* Scrubbing
-- Volume Adjusting
+* Volume Adjusting
-- Shuffling
+* Shuffling
-- Repeat One/All
+* Repeat One/All

 How to use